Christina Van Dyke, Professor, Philosophy

 - Gender Capstone Seminar (IDIS 394)

-Medieval Philosophy, Philosophy of Mind and Metaphysics, Philosophy of Gender, Ancient Philosophy
+Medieval Philosophy, Metaphysics, Philosophy of Gender, Philosophy of Religion

-New Routledge Major Works Collection: Medieval Philosophy (Critical Concepts in Philosophy Series, Routledge), editor, in progress (est. pub. date 1/2015).
+New Routledge Major Works Collection: Medieval Philosophy (Critical Concepts in Philosophy Series, Routledge), editor, in progress.

 Thomas Aquinas, The Treatise on Happiness: Summa theologiae IaIIae 1-21, translation,

 introduction, and commentary with Thomas Williams (Hackett Aquinas Series, in progress).

 The Cambridge History of Medieval Philosophy, editor Robert Pasnau, associate editor Christina Van Dyke (Cambridge: Cambridge University Press, 2009).

 Aquinas’s Ethics: Metaphysical Foundations, Moral Theory, and Theological Context (Notre Dame, IN: University of Notre Dame Press, 2009).
 Coauthored with Rebecca Konyndyk DeYoung and Colleen McCluskey.